andrewmzhang/COSMOS-2014-Binary-Eclipse/README.md

 Known Bugs
 ===============

-	There are some minor issues in the math, I will get around to fixing them come summertime.
-Might just be a resolution error.
-Hard to tell without an indepth analysis.
+	There are some minor issues in the math, forgot to take into account one dimension in the sliced sphere.
+	It should be a sliced dodecahedron-like structure.

 	Browse button does not work for MAC OSX
 	Program will not load input boxes correctly on laptops with small screens (should be fixed, but I do not have a mac to test this on...)